SKhail/Bootstrap-Portfolio/README.md

 ## Description

-The task is to combine the knowledge we have learn by adding Bootstrap 5 and custom CSS with the limitation of using Media Queries.
+The objective here is to leverage the capabilities of Bootstrap 5 alongside tailored CSS modifications, all within the framework of imposed constraints centered around the utilization of Media Queries.
+By incorporating Bootstrap 5, we aim to harness its robust set of pre-designed components and responsive grid system, complementing them with custom CSS adjustments to achieve a tailored aesthetic and functionality.
+Within this context, Media Queries serve as a pivotal tool for ensuring that our design remains adaptable across various devices and screen sizes, ultimately enhancing the overall user experience.

 ## Installation